14 children, 1 teacher killed in shooting at Texas elementary school; teen gunman also dead, governor says

 Two police officers were also injured in a shootout with Ramos, but their injuries were not serious, according to the governor.
 Abbott said the shooter may have been carrying two guns.

-Evidence suggests that Ramos acted alone, Uvalde CISD police chief Pete Arredondo told reporters.
+Evidence suggests that Ramos acted alone, Uvalde police chief Pete Arredondo told reporters.

 “The crime scene is still being worked on, and again we’ll notify the parents and the families as soon as we have news for them,” Arredondo said.